 First, some general points:

-- Take the time to get to know the Café concept and process.
+- Take the time to familiarize yourself with the Café concept and process.

 - Come along to a few of my public Cafés in London if possible.
 You need to experience the Café to appreciate it fully.

-- Don’t assume that all senior managers will not “get” the idea of the Café; many won’t, but some will take to the Café enthusiastically.
+- Don’t assume that all senior managers will fail to “get” the Café idea; many won’t, but some will take to it enthusiastically.

-- One of the best ways to get people interested in the Café is not to try to sell the concept to them academically but to get them to participate in and experience an actual Café.
+- One of the best ways to get people interested in the Café is not to try to sell the concept to them academically, but to have them participate in and experience an actual Café.

 - Find some accomplices; the more senior, the better.
 Talk to other people who you think will “get” the concept.
 Have conversations with them as to how you might get started.